Wish You Were Here (Avril Lavigne song): Composition

-"Wish You Were Here" was described as a midtempo power ballad, while featuring soaring strings, piano and drum kits.
+"Wish You Were Here" was described as a midtempo pop rock power ballad, while featuring soaring strings, piano and drum kits.
 The lyrics talk about missing someone and something we all go through in our lives.

 In an interview with MTV News, Lavigne described the song as the most personal track on the album.
 "It was more raw and stripped-down and more emotional and I wasn't holding back," she said of working on the album. "[It's] sort of more song driven and the production was mainly just like a lot of acoustic guitars and loops and just all about the vocal; the vocal being clear and having an honest emotion to it.
 And saying that, yeah, the first two singles ['What the Hell' and 'Smile'] were more pop rock, and so now finally with this one, 'Wish You Were Here', being released, it feels right."

 The song comes from a place deep inside and is very much about someone in Lavigne's life.
 "I love this song.
 I like this song because I wrote it about missing somebody and that's something that we all go through at some point in our lives," she explained.
 "It's just about looking back and remembering all those good times you shared with somebody, all the crazy moments.
 And that's life.
 We all experience that at some point, but it has a positive message."